-- Keep at least 6 feet between people.
-You might notice tape on our lobby floor to help estimate a safe distance between visitors.
+Keep at least 6 feet between people.
+Tape is on our lobby floor to help estimate a safe distance between visitors.

 Thank you for helping us keep other pet lovers, including our staff, healthy so we can help as many animals as possible!

 Our financial and medical aid programs are designed to give animals the best chance at a healthy future, so there are financial and medical requirements to qualify to receive the funds.
 Please read the requirements before coming to the hospital.